adidas/mashery-toolbelt/README.md

   - **pattern** - `--endpointPath='wip/*/dev/*:*/qa/*'`
     - Expand `*` into simple matcher.
     - `wip/*/dev/*` will match `/wip/root/users/dev/id/{id}` and change it to `root/users/qa/id/{id}`
+- `--update=updateServiceId` - id of service you want to update with promot (use with same arguments as before)
 - Before creating new API, app will print changes in schema and you have to confirm it.